 Upon conclusion of the investigation, where it is determined that there are no allegations of “Sexual Harassment – Title IX," an investigative team will decide whether any policy violations have occurred.
 The investigative team will consist of the two investigators who investigated the case, as well as a third trained, unbiased investigator.

-The investigative team shall act as the decision-makers and will review the responses to the Investigative Report and revise it as appropriate.
+The investigative team shall act as the decision-makers and will review the responses to the Statement of Evidence and revise it as appropriate.

 Relevancy determinations will be made pursuant to Section VII(G)4.
 Credibility will be considered pursuant to Section VII(G)5.
 Decisions will be prepared pursuant to Section VII(G)6.
 Sanctions, if any, will be determined pursuant to Section VII(G)7.
 Additional remedies, if any, will be determined pursuant to Section VII(G)8.